List of websites founded before 1995: Dianne Feinstein

 Dianne Feinstein used a website for her United States Senate campaign, becoming the first senatorial candidate to have utilized a website.

 The Economist

 The Economist created its website in early 1994.
-One of the magazine's correspondents, Kenneth Cukier, paid $120 ($ in today's money) to create the website which featured a web portal with search tools such as Archie, Gopher, Jughead, Veronica, and WAIS.
-At the end of 1993, America Online selected it as one of the top-ten news sites in the world; beating Time-Warner's Pathfinder which cost $120 million ($ in today's money).
+One of the magazine's correspondents, Kenneth Cukier, paid $120 ($ adjusted for inflation) to create the website which featured a web portal with search tools such as Archie, Gopher, Jughead, Veronica, and WAIS.
+At the end of 1993, America Online selected it as one of the top-ten news sites in the world; beating Time-Warner's Pathfinder which cost $120 million ($ adjusted for inflation).
 It is still live today at www.economist.com/.

 e-democracy

-e-democracy went online in 1994 to help civic organizations in Minnesota would distribute information online and then hold the first online debates ever for US Gubernatorial and Senatorial candidates in October 1994.
+e-democracy went online in 1994 to help civic organizations in Minnesota.
+It would distribute information online and then hold the first online debates ever for US Gubernatorial and Senatorial candidates in October 1994.

 Einet Galaxy

 Einet Galaxy was one of the first searchable web catalogs.
 It was created at the Einet Division of the MCC Research Consortium at the University of Texas at Austin and went online in January 1994.
 It passed through several commercial owners and is now run by Logika Corporation as gallexy.einet.